 “KS and DJR are consultants for the company who funded the work.”

-Additional files: Here, authors can include DOI or URL links to data produced as part of the study.
-If supplementary files were included in the submission, it is mentioned here in the article pdf with a link to the article.
-Example formats:
+Additional files: Here, authors can include DOI links to a data repository where data produced as part of the study are hosted.
+If supplementary files were included in the submission, they should be listed here.

 “Data produced as part of this study are available for download/purchase at [insert data repository url or DOI where the data can be accessed].”

-Regular research articles are limited to 20 pages of typeset manuscript.
+Regular research articles are not limited to a specific number of words or display items.
+However, they generally do not exceed c.
+30 pages of typeset manuscript.

-For guidance, one typeset page of unbroken text or a full-size display item typically corresponds to 800 words.
-A mid-sized display item corresponds to half a page or 400 words.
-A small figure corresponds to a quarter of a page or 200 words.
+For guidance, one typeset page of unbroken text or a full-size display item typically corresponds to c.
+800 words.
+A mid-sized display item corresponds to half a page or c.
+400 words.
+A small figure corresponds to a quarter of a page or c.
+200 words.

 Display items (figures and tables)